Stimulating & invigorating breathing exercise

 The name comes from a blacksmith’s bellows.
-A very intensive, stimulating and invigorating breathing exercise.

 Another option when ending the exercise is to hold the breath for a longer while and then emptying the lungs while bending forward.
 Beware! this practice may cause dizziness.